oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/podman-compose/README.md

 ## Complete the prerequisite steps

-### Use below steps to create an encrypted password file:
+### Create Podman Secrets

-Complete steps to create podman secrets from [Password Management](../../container-files/podman-container-files/README.md).
+Complete steps to create podman secrets from [Password Management](../../container-files/podman-container-files/README.md#password-management).
 Same podman secrets are going to be used during Oracle Sharding Containers.

 ### Prerequisites script file
 Use the script file [podman-compose-prequisites.sh](./podman-compose-prequisites.sh) to export the environment variables, create the network host file and create required directories before running next steps: